 Target 12.5.
 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

 Target 12.6.
 Encourage companies, especially large and transnational companies, to adopt sustainable practices and to integrate sustainability information into their reporting cycle.

 Target 12.7.
 Expand the use of environmental standards in public procurement practices.

 Target 12.8.
 By 2030, ensure that people have the relevant information and awareness for sustainable development and lifestyle in harmony with nature.

 Target 12.b.
-Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates of jobs and promotes culture and production.
+Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products.

 Target 12.c.
-Rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by reforming taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of the country and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.
+Rationalize inefficient fossil-fuel subsidies that encourage wasteful consumption by removing market distortions, in accordance with national circumstances, including by restructuring taxation and phasing out those harmful subsidies, where they exist, to reflect their environmental impacts, taking fully into account the specific needs and conditions of developing countries and minimizing the possible adverse impacts on their development in a manner that protects the poor and the affected communities.

 |1||Indicator 12.4.1.
 Availability of international multilateral environmental agreements on hazardous waste, and other chemicals that meet their commitments and obligations in transmitting information as required by each relevant agreement.||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||44,4||44,4||44,4||46,70|